Karaoke-as-a-Service/tone-deaf-tools/README.md

 written with pluggability in mind, so you can import them from other python programs.
 There is no packaging or proper module, though.

+When using potentially destructive scripts like `recode_language.py`, make a backup of your files beforehand or work on a copy in the first place.
+Some tools like `debug_encoding.py` also need the original.

 Many of these scripts are write-and-forget - we needed them, wrote them, ran them and forgot about them.
 Even though the code quality is not up to most standards, they might still be useful to you.
 Have fun and send us fixes! ;)